-While there’s not much joy in paying a big tax bill, there’s a way to get something good out of it: Paying with a credit card.
+The start of the new year means it is time to start thinking about taxes for 2020.
+And while there’s not much joy in paying a big tax bill, there’s a way to potentially get something good out of it if you owe money to the IRS: Pay taxes with a credit card.

 There’s no one-size-fits-all answer to handling your taxes.
-Data suggests an overwhelming majority of people pay federal income tax bills using cash, and that may be the right choice for many.
-But in the right circumstances, paying with a credit card can be a boon for your stash of points and miles.
+And data suggests an overwhelming majority of people pay federal income tax bills using cash.
+That may be the right choice for many.
+But in the right circumstances, paying taxes with a credit card can be a boon for your stash of points and miles.

 We’ll run through the basics of paying your tax bills with a credit card, and when it might make the most sense to do so.

 Let’s get this out of the way first: Paying taxes with a credit card isn’t free.
 But it can easily be worth it if you play your cards right.

 Processing fees for paying your taxes with a credit card will vary by the service provider.
 Per the IRS website, the current best deal for this service is offered by PayUSAtax.com, which offers a 1.96% processing fee (for a minimum of $2.69) when you pay taxes with a credit card.

 Compare that to a 1.99% fee when using services like Pay1040.com or acipayonline.com.
 While a 0.03% savings by using PayUSAtax might not sound like a big deal, it can make a difference if you owe a decent amount of money come tax season.